ph7klw76/SIF3008/Cooper_pair.md

-# Below is a detailed discussion of whether the two electrons that form a Cooper pair in a superconductor are quantum entangled.
+# The two electrons that form a Cooper pair in a superconductor are quantum entangled?

 We will walk through the physical context, the nature of Cooper pairs, and how entanglement is defined in quantum mechanics.